Judeo-Christian ethics: 1950s–1970s

-1980s and 1990s
+1980s–1990s

 By the 1980s and 1990s, favorable references to "Judeo-Christian values" were common, and the term was used by conservative Christians.

 President Ronald Reagan frequently emphasized Judeo-Christian values as necessary ingredients in the fight against Communism.
-He argued that the Bible contains "all the answers to the problems that face us."
+He argued that the Bible contains "all the answers to the problems that face us".
 Reagan disapproved of the growth of secularism and emphasized the need to take the idea of sin seriously.
 Tom Freiling, a Christian publisher and head of a conservative PAC, stated in his 2003 book, Reagan's God and Country, that "Reagan's core religious beliefs were always steeped in traditional Judeo-Christian heritage."
 Religion—and the Judeo-Christian concept—was a major theme in Reagan's rhetoric by 1980.

 President Bill Clinton during his 1992 presidential campaign, likewise emphasized the role of religion in society, and in his personal life, having made references to the Judeo-Christian tradition.

 The term became especially significant in American politics, and, promoting "Judeo-Christian values" in the culture wars, usage surged in the 1990s.

-Since 9/11
+2000s–present

 According to Hartmann et al., usage shifted between 2001 and 2005, with the mainstream media using the term less, in order to characterize America as multicultural.
 The study finds the term is now most likely to be used by liberals in connection with discussions of Muslim and Islamic inclusion in America, and renewed debate about the separation of church and state.

 The 2012 book Kosher Jesus by Orthodox rabbi Shmuley Boteach concludes with the statement that "the hyphen between Jewish and Christian values is Jesus himself."

 In U.S. law

 In the case of Marsh v.
-Chambers, 463 U.S. 783 (1983), the Supreme Court of the United States held that a state legislature could constitutionally have a paid chaplain to conduct legislative prayers "in the Judeo-Christian tradition."
+Chambers, 463 U.S. 783 (1983), the Supreme Court of the United States held that a state legislature could constitutionally have a paid chaplain to conduct legislative prayers "in the Judeo-Christian tradition".
 In Simpson v.
 Chesterfield County Board of Supervisors, the Fourth Circuit Court of Appeals held that the Supreme Court's holding in the Marsh case meant that the "Chesterfield County could constitutionally exclude Cynthia Simpson, a Wiccan priestess, from leading its legislative prayers, because her faith was not 'in the Judeo-Christian tradition.'"
 Chesterfield County's board included Jewish, Christian, and Muslim clergy in its invited list.